javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-basics/article.md

 This example clearly demonstrates one of the main purposes of functions: to avoid code duplication.

-If we ever need to change the message or the way it is shown, it's enough to modify the code in one place: the function which outputs it.
+If we ever need to change the message or the way it is shown or if we want to change the functionality of a function completely, let's say we want it to do *5\*5* instead of showing a alert, we only need to modify function's body.

 ## Local variables